cisco-outshift-ai-agents/tf-code-analyzer-agntcy-agent/README.md

-# Terraform Code Analyzer AI Agent
+# Terraform Linter AI Agent
 [![Release](https://img.shields.io/github/v/release/cisco-ai-agents/tf-code-analyzer-agntcy-agent?display_name=tag)](CHANGELOG.md)
 [![Contributor-Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-fbab2c.svg)](CODE_OF_CONDUCT.md)

+Streamline execution of Terraform linters, with actionable AI insights as output.

+## **Overview**
+The **Terraform Linter AI Agent** conforms to AGNTCY specs as described https://github.com/agntcy.

+This langchain agent runs `terraform validate` and `tflint` linters on a set of Terraform/OpenTofu code inputs, and interprets the results using OpenAI.
+By leveraging OpenAI, the agent provides actionable insights and guidance on how to resolve issues identified by the linter.

+It can be used by developers who are building GenAI agentic applications that would benefit from insertion of basic linting of Terraform or OpenTofu code.

+The **Terraform Linter AI Agent** provides value to agentic application developers by saving the effort of writing code to run standard terraform linters by providing an out-of-the-box solution that can be easily inserted into your agentic application.

 ## **📌 About the Project**
+This repository contains a **Terraform Linter AI Agent**.
+It performs static analysis on Terraform code to detect security risks, misconfigurations, and anti-patterns.

+There are two key analysis steps executed with this agent:
+1. runs `terraform validate` and returns the results; if this run fails, then stop.
+2. runs `tflint` and returns the results.
+Note that to allow execution of `tflint`, it first runs `terraform init`.

-This repository contains a **Terraform Code Analyzer AI Agent**, built with **FastAPI**, that can operate in two modes:
+This agent was built with **FastAPI**, that can operate in two modes:

 - As a **standard API** compatible with [LangChain’s Agent Protocol](https://github.com/langchain-ai/agent-protocol) — an open-source framework for interfacing with AI agents.
 - As a **client of the Agent Gateway Protocol (AGP)** — a gRPC-based protocol enabling secure and scalable communication between AI agents.